Bree245/cinemacapstone/README.md

+##﻿ My solution repository can be found here:https://github.com/Bree245/cinemacapstone/tree/main

-﻿# 🎬 Cinema Management System - Capstone Project
+# 🎬 Cinema Management System - Capstone Project

 ## 📌 Overview
 This is my final Capstone Project for the University of Hull.